From My Bloody Valentine to Slowdive: The 50 best shoegaze albums of all time

 Love, lust and lost are often the subjects of New Zealand shoegazer Tamaryn’s music.
 Being fond of sexy music herself, love and sex became a real focal point on her 2015 release Cranekiss.

-The title track/opener has a frail and pretty tune that instantly reminds you of Cocteau Twins and Lush.
+The title track and opener has a frail and pretty tune that instantly reminds you of Cocteau Twins and Lush.
 It delights anyone who pines for a vocal-driven ethereal goth/dream pop dialogue.

 43. Urban Twilight – Oeil